 Supergirl vs Jessica Jones

-Supergirl is a TV show that premiered in October 2015 on CBS, then moved to The CW for its second season.
+Supergirl is a TV show that premiered in October 2015 on CBS, then moved to The CW.
 It stars Melissa Benoist as Kara Zor-El, a Kryptonian who escaped from her dying planet as a teen.
 Twelve years after coming to Earth, Kara decides to use her powers to become Supergirl, while retaining her adorkable secret identity.

 Marvel's Jessica Jones is a television series set in the Marvel Cinematic Universe that came out in November 2015.
 Jessica Jones is a former superhero who now operates her own detective agency.
 The show has a noir tone and depicts heavy topics, including alcoholism and post-traumatic stress disorder.